dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/docs.md

 </Tabs>

 ## Definition
-The `docs` field can be used to provide documentation-specific configuration to models.
-The only currently supported `docs` attribute is `show`, which controls whether or not models are shown in the auto-generated documentation website.
+The docs field can be used to provide documentation-specific configuration to models.
+The only currently supported docs attribute is shown, which controls whether or not models are shown in the auto-generated documentation website.

-**Note:** hidden models will still appear in the dbt DAG visualization, but will be identified as "hidden".
+**Note:** hidden models will still appear in the dbt DAG visualization but will be identified as "hidden.”

 <Changelog>